 Same- or next-day swap

-We haul a full container and drop an empty one, keeping crews moving without losing a loading hour.
+We haul a full container, drop an empty on the same pad, and keep crews rolling without lost loading hours.

 Step 3